arsenlosenko/xiny/README.md

-## linym - Learn X in Y Minutes CLI tool
+## xiny - Learn X in Y Minutes CLI tool

 [Learn X in Y minutes](https://learnxinyminutes.com/) is a nice resource for reference or introduction to many languages.
 It helps to quickly grasp syntax of language and how it behaves.
 Inspired by `man` utility and [cheat.sh](http://cheat.sh/) I created small bash script which fetches example code from the website right into your terminal.